DVD

 Does my computer have a DVD drive?

-Today's newer computers no longer have disc drives (DVD drive).
+Today's newer computers no longer have a disc drive (i.e., DVD drive).
 To determine if your computer has a DVD drive, examine the front of the computer.
 The front of the computer should have a slot or tray that opens to read a DVD.
-If you visually cannot see a DVD drive, browse your computer drives to see if your operating system lists a disc drive.
+If you cannot see a DVD drive visually, browse your computer drives to see if your operating system lists one.

 If you see no disc drive, your computer doesn't have a DVD drive.
-However, a DVD drive can be installed into a desktop computer, or an external DVD drive can connect to a desktop or laptop.
+However, a DVD drive can be installed in a desktop computer, or an external DVD drive can connect to a desktop or laptop using USB (Universal Serial Bus).

 Can DVD drives read CDs?

-Yes, all DVD drives are capable of reading both CDs (compact disc) and DVDs.
+Yes, all DVD drives can read CDs (Compact Discs) and DVDs.
 If you have a DVD burner, it can also write on CD-Rs, CD-RWs, and writable DVDs.

 Opening and closing a DVD-ROM drive

-With some computer cases, the eject button may be hidden behind the case to make the case look more visually appealing.
-If you don't see an eject button, try pressing on the right side of the disc drive, which is often toward the top of the tower.
+With some computer cases, the eject button may be hidden behind the case to make it more visually appealing.
+If you don't see an eject button, try pressing on the right side of the disc drive, often toward the top of the tower.

-If the eject button is not working, you can open or eject the tray through My Computer, or "This PC" in newer versions of Windows.
-In My Computer, find the list of drives in the computer, then right-click the DVD-ROM drive and select Eject in the pop-up menu.
+If the eject button is not working, you can open or eject the tray through My Computer or "This PC" in newer versions of Windows.
+In My Computer, find the list of drives, then right-click the DVD-ROM drive and select Eject in the pop-up menu.

 The history of DVD

-In 1993, there were two video disc formats being developed: the MMCD (multimedia compact disc) and the SD (super density) disc.
+In 1993, two video disc formats were being developed: the MMCD (MultiMedia Compact Disc) and the SD (Super Density) disc.
 To avoid a video format war, Philips and Sony, the backers of the MMCD, decided to partner with SD disc proponents (Hitachi, JVC, Mitsubishi, Pioneer, and Toshiba).
-Together, the unified industry group developed and agreed upon the DVD digital video format.
+The unified industry group developed and agreed upon the DVD digital video format.

 What was the first DVD?

-The movie Twister became the first feature film put on DVD on March 25, 1996.
+Twister became the first feature film on DVD with its release on March 25, 1996.

 The future of DVD

-DVD sales and usage is dwindling in popularity with the advent of more recent technologies, like Blu-ray discs, and streaming services, like Netflix and Hulu.
-As more people get Blu-ray players and use streaming services, DVDs are becoming more obsolete.
+DVD sales and usage are dwindling in popularity with the advent of more recent technologies, like Blu-ray discs, and streaming services, like Netflix and Hulu.
+DVDs are becoming obsolete as more people get Blu-ray players and use streaming services.

-Anamorphic, Blu-ray, CD terms, Computer acronyms, DVD-R, EVD, Hardware terms, HD DVD, Letterbox, Movie, Netflix, Optical disc, Regional codes, SVCD, VideoCD
+Anamorphic, Blu-ray, CD terms, Computer acronyms, Disc, DVD-R, EVD, Hardware terms, HD DVD, Letterbox, Media, Movie, Netflix, Optical, Optical disc, Regional codes, Storage, SVCD, TLA, Video, VideoCD